Yandex Cloud

 A timer needs a service account to invoke a function.

-For more information about creating a timer, see Creating a timer that invokes a Cloud Functions function.
+For more information about creating a timer, see Creating a timer that invokes Cloud Functions.

 Cron expression formatCron expression format

-The order of fields in the cron expression: Minutes Hours Day-of-month Month Day-of-week Year.
+The fields in a cron expression are ordered as follows: Minutes Hours Day-of-month Month Day-of-week Year.

 Possible field valuesPossible field values